 Pregnancy is an amazing, beautiful and life-changing event, but what exactly does it do to your body and what, if anything, can be done to minimize the long-term effects?
-To find out, we turned to our board-certified obstetrician and gynecologist, Jessica Auffant, MD, and physical therapist, Heather Shanahan, for answers.
+We turned to our women’s health physical therapist, Heather Shanahan, for answers.

 1. Hair and Skin

 During your pregnancy, you'll find that your hair grows exceptionally well and doesn't fall out at the rate it used to, but after having your baby, you may start losing it faster than ever before.
 Don't worry; you're not going to go bald.
 After your hormones reset, you'll see your hair loss slow down significantly.

 Other changes you may see during your pregnancy are an increase in acne, skin rashes, chloasma or melasma, commonly called a pregnancy mask, which is marked by dark patches that appear on the face or neck; linea nigra, commonly referred to as a pregnancy line, which is a dark line that appears on the abdomen between the navel and the pubic bone; your gums bleeding more than normal, nosebleeds or congestion, changes in your vision, heartburn, and assorted aches and pains.

 You're going to put on weight while you're pregnant, but it won't just be in your belly.
 Your body during pregnancy is preparing for worst-case scenarios and will try to add a protective layer of fat that can be burned if food isn't readily available.
 These kinds of biological safety precautions are left over from our ancestors when food scarcity was far more common.

 Along with gaining weight, you may also develop stretch marks.
 Don't stress about whether you'll get them — it might be out of your control.
 Many lotions may claim to help with stretch marks, but it really comes down to your genetics.
 You may or may not get them, and if you do, they'll fade over time.